-- The following explanations help to understand the focus of the threats and objectives defined below.
-For example, certain attacks are only one step towards a disclosure of assets; others may directly lead to a compromise of the application security. - Manipulation of data (which may comprise any data, including code, stored in or processed by the Security IC) means that an attacker is able to alter a meaningful block of data.
-This should be considered for the threats T.Malfunction, T.Phys-Manipulation and T.Abuse-Func. - Manipulation of the TOE means that an attacker is able to deliberately deactivate or otherwise change the behaviour of a specific function in a manner which enables exploitation.
-This should be considered for the threat T.Malfunction, T.Phys-Manipulation and T.Abuse-Func. - Disclosure of data (which may comprise any data, including code, stored in or processed by the Security IC) means that an attacker is realistically able to determine a meaningful block of data.
+The following explanations help to understand the focus of the threats and objectives defined below.
+For example, certain attacks are only one step towards a disclosure of assets; others may directly lead to a compromise of the application security.

+- Manipulation of user data (which includes user data and code of the Composite TOE, stored in or processed by the Security IC) means that an attacker is able to alter a meaningful block of data.
+This should be considered for the threats T.Malfunction, T.Phys-Manipulation and T.Abuse-Func. - Disclosure of user data (which may include user data and code, stored in protected memory areas or processed by the Security IC) means that an attacker is realistically able to determine a meaningful block of data.
+This should be considered for the threats T.Leak-Inherent, T.Phys-Probing, T.Leak-Forced and T.Abuse-Func. - Manipulation of the TSF or TSF data means that an attacker is able to deliberately deactivate or otherwise change the behaviour of a specific function in a manner which enables exploitation.
+This should be considered for the threat T.Malfunction, T.Phys-Manipulation and T.Abuse-Func.